If you’re a bird lover (or even a bird owner) you probably enjoy learning the best way to supplement their diet with things you grow in your garden.

 Peaches, both the flesh and the skin, can be beneficial in a bird’s diet.
 The pits, however, should not be consumed and should never be provided.
 And of course, you should not provide rotten or fermenting fruit.

 Birds can certainly eat the flesh of peaches, or sip juices from the fruit.
-This delicious fruit is a wonderful source of vitamins, including vitamin A, vitamin E, vitamin K, and vitamin C. It also provides birds with potassium, manganese, and traces of copper.
+This delicious fruit is a wonderful source of vitamins, including vitamins A, E, K, and C. It also provides birds with potassium, manganese, and traces of copper.

 Can Birds Eat Peach Skin?